Pat Forde: ESPN

 In 2004, Forde left The Courier-Journal to join ESPN full-time after freelancing for their website for about seven years.
 During the NCAA football season, Forde wrote a column called "Forde Yard Dash", and during the NCAA basketball season, he wrote a column called "Forde Minutes".
 He also appeared on ESPN radio and television.

 Yahoo!
 Sports

 On November 1, 2011, after the expiration of his contract, Forde left ESPN to pursue a career with Yahoo Sports.
 There, he resumed his weekly "Forde Yard Dash" and, later, his "Forde Minutes" column as well.

 Sports Illustrated

 On October 29, 2019, Forde joined Sports Illustrated as its new senior college sports writer.
 He continues to write both "Forde-Yard Dash" and "Forde Minutes" for SI.

+Feud with Auburn

+Forde has a nationally known feud with Auburn University, specifically with the university's men's basketball coach Bruce Pearl.
+Forde's excessive criticism of Pearl has led many fans and Sports Illustrated readers to assume that Forde has an unhealthy dislike for Pearl.
+Such articles have caused a plethora of Auburn fans, specifically those that are X users, to retaliate to Forde's writings with an assorted bombardment of memes.

 Book on Rick Pitino

 In 2008, Forde served as the co-author for University of Louisville basketball coach Rick Pitino's Rebound Rules: The Art of Success 2.0.